AbstractSDK/cw-orchestrator/README.md

 The `QueryFns` derive macro works in the same way as the `ExecuteFns` macro but it also uses the `#[returns(QueryResponse)]` attribute from `cosmwasm-schema` to generate the queries with the correct response types.

-### impl_into Attribute
+### `impl_into` Attribute

 For nested messages (execute and query) you can add an `impl_into` attribute.
 This expects the enum to implement the `Into` trait for the provided type.
-This is extremly useful when working with generic messages:
+This is extremely useful when working with generic messages:

 ```rust
 use cw_orch::interface;